 College of Education

-Master of Education: Adult Education and Community Leadership
+Master of Education: Adult Education and Human Resource Development

 This degree is designed to assist individuals who are trainers and educators to better disseminate their knowledge to others.
-Students may choose one of two tracks: Human Resource Development and Literacy Education.
 Instead of the Master's degree, students may choose to earn a certificate in adult education (see certificate in adult education for more information).

 Adult education is the teaching or training of adults.
 The M.Ed. in Adult Education allows the individual to enhance existing skills and to acquire new knowledge in the area of human resource development and literacy education.
 Depending on the track chosen, either Human Resource Development or Literacy Education, graduates of this program will go on to use their education in a variety of settings.
 As an adult educator, you may teach large classrooms of students at the high school or university level, or you may teach small groups of adults in corporate settings.
 Sometimes, adult educators work with students on an individual basis.
 Because information and technology are being created at such fast rates, employees are finding that they must remain in continual learning mode in order to have the necessary skills to successfully complete their jobs.
 Therefore, it is important that trainers and educators are prepared to effectively transmit their knowledge to others.